zaqks/1/README.md

 # client actions:
 -put his property for sale (needs to be checked and activated by an agent) -see the availble offers

+# how does the scheduling system work
+for each agent we define the hours he starts his service and the hour he ends 0-23 we also define the active day 0-6 the visit is 1hour long

+we choose the less working agent we choose the closest agent